praetoriandigital/cub-docs/api/webhooks.md

   any object creation/update/deletion.
 * Webhooks are delivered to the endpoints specified in the Application settings.
-* Webhooks contain a POST body with json data in the same format as an API response for this type of object.
+* Webhooks contain a POST body, with json data that is in the same format as an API response for this type of object.
 * Lexipol ID takes care of delivery.
 It will keep sending webhooks until a response 200 is recieved from the endpoint.
 It gives up only